MadZen007/therethinktank-org/feature-app/README.md

-This directory is for the Core App, to be deployed to `app.therethinktank.org`.
+# Core App Spoke

+This folder will contain the main application (spoke) for the Rethink Tank hub and spoke architecture.

+- Status: Not yet implemented